Ralo93/guitar_vision/README.md

 </div>

-We can clearly see that the model starts improving on the validation set, which is great, even though the performance is not that great.
+We can clearly see that the model starts improving on the validation set, which is great, even though the performance is not that strong.
 But keep in mind the dataset we work with is extremely small.

 ## Second Iteration